 The Medical Student Policies and Procedures Manual is the official document on policies, procedures, and regulations for students attending Stony Brook University School of Medicine.
-Any individual who enrolls in the Stony Brook University School of Medicine voluntarily places himself/herself under the rules and regulations of the University, the School and affiliated hospitals, and agrees to abide by them.
-Therefore, students, faculty and administrative personnel need to be familiar with these regulations and are responsible for remaining familiar with their provisions.
+Any individual who enrolls in the Stony Brook University School of Medicine voluntarily places herself/himself under the rules and regulations of the University, the School and affiliated hospitals, and agrees to abide by them.
+Therefore, students, faculty and administrative personnel need to be familiar with these policies and procedures, and they are responsible for remaining familiar with these provisions.
 The School of Medicine faculty has established these policies and procedures in compliance with the Accreditation Standards of the Liaison Committee on Medical Education.

-These policies and procedures were endorsed by the School of Medicine Faculty to serve as guidelines for actions and decisions regarding academic affairs.
-The Committee on Academic Standing (CAS) is the body the faculty has charged with interpreting and applying the provisions herein.
-While every effort is made to provide accurate and current information, the School of Medicine reserves the right to change policies, procedures, programs, and other matters without notice when circumstances dictate.
-Note that some of the items have a more detailed explanation included as an
+These policies and procedures were endorsed by the School of Medicine faculty to serve as guidelines for actions and decisions regarding academic policies and procedures.
+The Committee on Academic & Professional Progress (CAPP) is the body the faculty has charged with interpreting and applying the provisions herein.
+While every effort is made to provide accurate and current information, the School of Medicine reserves the right to change or amend policies, procedures, programs, and other matters without notice when circumstances dictate.
+Note that some of the items in this manual have a more detailed explanation included as an Annotation 1.

-The Dean of the School of Medicine is the Chief Academic Officer and has overall responsibility for its educational, research and clinical missions.
+The Dean of the School of Medicine is the Chief Academic Officer and has overall responsibility for the school’s educational, research and clinical missions.
 The various functions related to medical education are distributed among members of the Office of the Dean.

-Responsibility for the education mission is the primary focus of the Vice Dean for Undergraduate Medical Education who works in conjunction with the Vice Dean for Graduate Medical Education.
+The education mission is the primary focus of the Vice Dean for Undergraduate Medical Education who works in conjunction with the Vice Dean for Graduate Medical Education.
 Assistant and Associate Deans handle student affairs, admissions, career counseling, curriculum, evaluation, and faculty development.
-Services coordinated by these offices have been designed to assist students in achieving educational goals, and include financial aid counseling and processing; registration and course scheduling; personal, academic, and career counseling; residency application assistance; and other services.
+Services coordinated by these offices have been designed to assist students in achieving their educational goals, and include financial aid counseling and processing; registration and course scheduling; personal, academic, and career counseling; residency application assistance; and other services.

-CAS will consider the student’s statements and academic record and will decide on appropriate action including, but not limited to a letter of warning, remediation or dismissal.
-The CAS decisions shall be transmitted by the Vice Dean for UME to the student, in writing, within ten (10) days of the committee's review.
+CAPP will consider the student’s statements and academic record and will decide on appropriate action including, but not limited to, a letter of warning, remediation or dismissal.
+CAPP’s decisions shall be transmitted by the Vice Dean for UGME to the student, in writing, within ten (10) days of the committee's review.

-The recommendations of CAS are final except for the following permissible appeals:
+The decisions of CAPP are final except for the following permissible appeals:

-- Decisions other than those resulting in dismissal, suspension or repeat of a year, may be appealed back to CAS if: (a) there is pertinent evidence that though available at the time of the initial review, was not brought to the attention of CAS; or (b) there was an error in the review process.
+- Decisions other than those resulting in dismissal, suspension or repeat of a year may be appealed back to CAPP if: (a) pertinent evidence was available at the time of the initial review, but was not brought to the attention of CAPP; or (b) there was an error in the review process.

 If there is no appeal within 14 days, the decision becomes effective as of the 15th day.
 If there is an appeal, the decision is held in abeyance, pending the outcome of the appeal.